-Jane and Steve are roommates who share an apartment.
-Both have jobs, Jane works part-time.
-They sometimes eat dinner together, but they buy, prepare and consume most of their food separately.
+Example 1: Jane and Steve are roommates who share an apartment.
+Both have jobs, but Jane only has part-time work.
+They occasionally share a meal together, but they buy, prepare and consume the majority of their food separately.
 Jane and Steve can be separate SNAP households.
-Even if they share a bedroom— unless they are legally married— they can be separate SNAP households.
+Unless they are a legally married couple, they can be separate SNAP households.

-Sally is a single mother with one child.
+Example 2: Sally is a single mother with one child.
 She is 25 years old and shares an apartment with her sister.
-Sally pays half of the rent and she purchases and prepares most of her own food for herself and her child.
-She uses her sister’s kitchen.
-Sally can be a separate SNAP household.
+Sally pays half of the rent.
+She purchases and prepares most of her own food for herself and her child, even though she uses her sister’s kitchen.
+Sally and her child can be a separate SNAP household.

-If you buy and prepare most of your food yourself, it is usually better to get your own SNAP benefits.
-The amount you get will be higher than if your allotment is part of another SNAP household.
-It also means that you cannot be cut off or denied if the other person does not comply with program rules.
+- If you buy and prepare most of your food yourself, you can get your own SNAP benefits and EBT card.
+Getting your own SNAP also means that you cannot be cut off or denied if the other person does not comply with SNAP program rules.
 106 C.M.R.§ 361.200(A).
-See Who cannot be a separate SNAP household?.

-- Battered woman who moves to DV shelter can be own SNAP household even if still part of SNAP grant of abuser.
-Transitions Hotline Q &A (May 2012).
+- Battered woman who moves to a domestic violence shelter can be own SNAP household even if still part of the SNAP household she fled from.
+Transitions Hotline Q &A (May 2012)

-- Roommate subletting need not get "shared housing verification form” filled out; roommates can be separate households without verification unless questionable.
-Transitions Hotline Q&A(July 2007).
+- Roommate subletting not required to get a “shared housing verification form” filled out; roommates can be separate households without verification unless questionable.
+Transitions Hotline Q&A, (July 2007)

-- DTA clarifies the majority of meals concept in a Bay State CAP mailing to SSI recipients living with others but preparing most meals separately as follows: “most means 11 or more meals per week."
-Field Operations (F.O.)
+- DTA clarifies the majority of meals concept in a Bay State CAP mailing to SSI recipients living with others but preparing most meals separately, as follows: “most means 11 or more meals per week.”
+F.O.
 Memo 2005-50, Attachment B (Oct.
 3, 2005).